confluence/python-textbok/doc/rough-notes.rst

 Broader Issues
 ==============

-* docstrings need to be mentioned somewhere
+* docstrings need to be mentioned somewhere -- currently in packaging/testing chapter
-* file I/O -- just after print in ch2?
+* file I/O -- in Python Basics?
+Chop up Python Basics some more?

 * add more detail about scope within classes to the class chapter, where it will make more sense.